Netherton Pepper Pot Trail

-Our guide does not include visiting the northern and southern tunnel portals; however, they have been marked on the map if you decide to extend your walk.
+Our guide does not include visiting the northern and southern tunnel portals of the Netherton Tunnel; however, they have been marked on the map if you decide to extend your walk.

 You can start the trail at either end; however, there is a free car park on the southern end.
 It’s easier to leave your vehicle there if you are travelling by car.